JUDITH GLOVER CERAMICS

 Earlier work of Henderson’s that incorporated different clays is rather more conventional.
 For example a 1979 piece in the V&A collection, Vase, featured in Watson (1993: 109), is described in the museum’s catalogue as ‘stoneware and porcelain, handbuilt from coloured clays’.
 It has a smooth surface and appears to have been worked on prior to firing.
 It can hardly be described as ‘patchworked’ in the way that Henderson’s later work could be, and which Upright Form is an example of.

-Whilst researching Henderson’s work I’ve concluded that my work (see above, for example, Shorescape1) could be seen to be rather similar to his early work (although of course Henderson might not agree!) but I feel it has less of a connection with his later pieces.
-Different shrinkage rates are a technical problem for me; I do not seek the holes and fissures characteristic of Henderson’s later work – I aim for clean lines.
+Whilst researching Henderson’s work I’ve concluded that my work (see above, for example, Shorescape1) could be seen to be rather similar to his early pieces (although of course Henderson might not have agreed!) but I feel it has less of a connection with his later work with its deliberate holes and fissures.
+Different shrinkage rates are a technical problem that I want to solve.

 Much of the final work on my pieces prior to firing involves lengthy scraping away of any ‘lumps and bumps’.
-This finishing process is sometimes quite thrilling, as strata that had been smoothed away during the coiling reveal themselves.
+This finishing process is sometimes quite thrilling, as strata that had somehow disappeared during the coiling process reveal themselves.
 Perhaps strangely I am reminded of the books that my mother used to buy at the nearby post office in the 1950s when I was in bed with some childhood illness: although they were apparently composed of blank pages the brushing on of water revealed an image below.
-It seemed like magic.
+It seemed like magic, and so sometimes do the finishing stages of my ceramics work, over sixty years on.

 References